 Here at Teachable, this is our usual strategy.
 We send out newsletters twice a week, and more often than not we’re sharing just our latest blog post.

-This eliminates what I call option overwhelm.
-Some of my favorite newsletters send links to about a dozen different posts that I’m dying to read, but because I don’t have time to read a dozen different posts, I’ll close out of the email telling myself I’ll check it out when I have more free time.
+This eliminates what we call “option overwhelm.”
+Some of our favorite newsletters send links to about a dozen different posts that we’re dying to read, but because we don’t have time to read a dozen different posts, we’ll close out of the email saying that we’ll get to it later.
+However, distractions happen.

 If you’re just sharing one piece of content, people can usually justify taking four or five minutes to check it out.